dherman/release-channels-proof-of-concept/README.md

 ## The idea

-An _unstable feature_ is any feature flag with the prefix `unstable-`.
+This proof-of-concept shows an implementation technique for providing multiple release channels for a Rust library.

-A _dev channel_ is a package version whose prerelease has prefix `dev`.
+A **track** is a naming convention of prerelease versions.

+An **unstable feature** is a naming convention for feature flags.

-This proof-of-concept shows how you can implement a macro `dev_channel_macro::enforce!()` that enforces the policy that a library's unstable features are only allowed to be enabled when using the library's dev channel.
+The example library at the workspace root uses the convention `dev*` for a development track and the convention `unstable-*` for unstable features.
+The library uses attribute macros `#[tracks::unless_matches()]` and `#[tracks::if_env()]` to enforce the policy that its unstable features are only allowed to be enabled when using the library's development track.

 ## Tests